 There may also be tax costs associated with debt settlement.
 Generally, forgiven debt is considered to be taxable income by the IRS.
 However, if you can demonstrate that you are insolvent, you may not have to pay the required taxes.
 The IRS will typically consider you insolvent when your total liabilities are more than your total assets.

 When it comes to credit counseling, services are very affordable and can range from $25-$50 for monthly monitoring.
 If you want to get a more detailed overview of your finances, you can also work with a counselor for $75+/hour.
-With a more in depth review of your finances, and the help of a credit counselor, you may be able to reduce your interest rates to about 9% on average.
+With a more in-depth review of your finances and the help of a credit counselor, you may be able to reduce your interest rates to about 9% on average.

 Beware of Debt Relief Scams

-Whether you are interested in debt management plans, credit counseling, or other debt relief programs, it is important to ensure that the company you choose to work with is legitimate to avoid being a victim of a scam.
+Whether you are interested in debt management plans, credit counseling, or other debt resolution programs, it is important to ensure that the company you choose to work with is legitimate to avoid being a victim of a scam.

-Start by checking the Consumer Financial Protection Bureau to see if there are any complaints registered against a debt relief company.
+We recommend checking the Consumer Financial Protection Bureau to see if there are any complaints registered against a debt relief company.
 Then, verify the reputation and reviews of the company at the Better Business Bureau.

-Be aware of red flags, such as companies demanding fees before the services are offered, lack of transparency and requests for access to your personal information.
+Be aware of red flags, such as companies demanding fees before the services are offered, lack of transparency, and requests for access to your personal information.

-Debt Relief Programs to Get You Out of Debt
+Debt Relief Programs To Get You Out of Debt

 There is no one-size-fits-all debt relief program.
 Depending on what you currently owe, the type of debts you have, and interest rates, there are many available debt relief programs.